goni5847/41549_HCI_LogBookTemplate/stage1_context/interviews/interview-Sofia.md

 ----
 ## Tools & Environment
 **What tools or methods does the user currently rely on?**
-- uber
+- Uber

 **Are there any frustrations or limitations with these tools?**
-- uber é caro
+- Uber é caro

 **What features do they wish these tools had?**
 - [Feature 1]